rhijjawi/Koggy-Stalker/README.md

 # Koggy-Stalker
 api.kognise.dev discord RPC widget

-A Python app that interfaces with Discord-RPC to show everyone who is interested what Kognise is up to.
+A Python app that interfaces with Discord-RPC to show everyone who is interested what @Kognise is up to.
 That's it.
 Nothing else.
 No other features.